-I was raised in a musical family, playing several instruments, with strong bluegrass and country influence.
-Eventually, I found my true passion for the violin and have been playing ever since.
+Allan was raised in a musical family that loved to listen to bluegrass and country artists.
+As a teenager he found a passion for both classical violin performance and fiddling and has been playing ever since.

 He is the Associate concertmaster of the Concordia Symphony Orchestra, and is featured regularly as a soloist at The King's University's Noon Tunes program.

 Allan has been invited to compete in several prestigious competitions such as the 2019 Canadian Grand Masters fiddle championship, the Grand North American Fiddle competition, and placed as the runner up in the Concordia Concerto competition.

 He has been a recipient of: The Alan and Alice bell award in 2019, the CSO award for outstanding musicianship and excellence in 2021, the Gerry Segger award for performance excellence in 2022, the Johann Strauss award for advanced study of music in Austria, the Ranald and Vera Shean scholarship, and the Winspear fund for Advanced study of Classical music in 2023.

 As a fiddler, Allan has studied with two of Canada's most influential fiddlers: Calvin Vollrath and Patti Kusturok.
 As a classical musician Allan has studied with Frank Ho at The King's University for several years in fulfilment of his Bachelors of music degree, learning the concerti and smaller works of the major baroque, classic and romantic, and modern composers.
 Allan has played at various masterclasses during this time and has been actively coached by violinists Mark Fewer and Axel Strauss in the refinement of his craft.